top of page

 Nicole Donnelly is an arts administrator, a hand papermaking artist and educator, and an entrepreneur.
 New to Cleveland and Ohio, she brings artistic and administrative experience from local, national, and international sources.
 Nicole established paperTHINKtank, a community-accessible hand papermaking studio in 2013 in her native Philadelphia, PA, focused on sustainable practices and artistic collaboration.
 She has been an active member and board member of North American Hand Papermakers, and for seven years, Nicole served as President of IAPMA, 2015-2022 (International Association of Hand Papermakers and Paper Artists).
 Her continued commitment to this field has produced collaborative relationships with artists and arts organizations in paper, print, and book arts that promote handmade paper as a traditional craft and artistic medium across the country and around the world.

 For now, Nicole leaves behind her active roles teaching at the Pennsylvania Academy of Fine Arts and the University of the Arts; her work as a professional collaborative papermaker for the Brandywine Workshop & Archives and the Brodsky Center at PAFA; and her involvement with the Philadelphia Print Consortium and the printPHILLY! fair, all in Philadelphia.
 Her articles and essays have been published in Hand Papermaking magazine and by The Legacy Press.
-Nicole holds a BA from Bennington College (2002), and an MFA from the University of Iowa (2009).
+Nicole holds a B.A. from Bennington College (2002) and an MFA from the University of Iowa (2009).
 She is looking forward to growing with the Morgan, inclusively expanding its communities, and supporting its continued excellence in paper, print, and book arts.

 CELESTE STAUBER